joaostack/OsintX/README.md

-# OsintX is a OSINT tool built on SearxNG;Google Hacking that scrapes, extracts, and saves data.
+# OsintX is a Open Source OSINT tool built on SearxNG+Google Hacking that scrapes, extracts, and saves data.

 ---